 Pacific Oaks currently offers several pathways for completing coursework required for either a Preliminary Multiple Subject Teaching Credential or a Preliminary Education Specialist Instruction Credential.
 Students may complete the course requirements for credentialing as a stand-alone program or within the context of a joint degree/credential program.

 Title II Reports for passage rates of license examination completers

 Pacific Oaks College complies with all federal government reporting requirements pursuant to Section 207 of the Higher Education Act Title II passed by congress in 1998.
 The Commission on Teacher Credentialing requires a link to the most current year passing rates of the license examination according to AB 2086.
 Please see the Annual Report Card on CA-TPP 2013-14 (PDF) data and scroll to Appendix A Pass Rate by Assessment to review Pacific Oaks College's program pass rates.
 The 2012-13 Report Card on California Teacher Preparation Programs - Excel Data Files are available on the CTC Title II webpage.

 Stand-Alone California Teaching Credential program:

-- California Preliminary Multiple Subject Teaching Credential (MSEL/2042): 45 units of coursework and fieldwork.
+- California Preliminary Multiple Subject Teaching Credential: 52 units of coursework and fieldwork.
 Qualifies candidates to teach in K-12 multiple subjects in self-contained classrooms.

-- These credentials are a two-tiered process; information on completing the second level is available through the California Commission on Teacher Credentialing [linked].
+- These credentials are a two-tiered process; information on completing the second level is available through the California Commission on Teacher Credentialing (CCTC).

 Basic Program Information:

-†Teacher credentialing students who take advantage of the Credit for Life Experience option must be working toward a B.A.
-Students who waive the B.A. are not eligible to earn a California teaching credential.
+†Teacher credentialing students who take advantage of the Credit for Learning from Experience option must be working toward a B.A.